Reading time: 9 min.

 Compare these findings with our UK hair transplant cost analysis at a glance:

-Average surgeon experience 12 years* 13 years*
+Average surgeon experience12 years*13 years*

-Average cost per graft £0.55 £3.25
+Average cost per graft£0.55£3.25

-Average number of grafts recommended 2,822 1,610
+Average number of grafts recommended2,8221,610

-But the high number of grafts quoted in comparison with UK clinics should ring alarm bells for prospective patients.
+However, the high number of grafts quoted in comparison with UK clinics should ring alarm bells for prospective patients.
 Turkish clinics quoted 75% more grafts than UK clinics for the same procedure — which puts you at high risk of overharvesting.
-That means you may not have enough donor hair left if you need future procedures (either to fix a bad transplant or if you have continuing hair loss).
+That means you may not have enough donor hair left if you need future procedures (either to fix a bad hair transplant or if you have continuing hair loss).

 Matt Devlin advises against cut-price clinics

-Matt Devlin advises against cut priced clinics, “You see a lot of adverts for cut priced hair transplant clinics, often located abroad.
+Matt Devlin advises against cut-priced clinics, “You see a lot of adverts for cut-priced hair transplant clinics, often located abroad.
 My advice would be to avoid these deals that offer the world at bargain prices.
 You need expertise for these procedures to truly look natural.”

 What to consider if you decide to have a hair transplant in Turkey